braintree/braintree-android-drop-in/v6_MIGRATION_GUIDE.md

 ## Browser Switch

 DropIn handles browser switching internally.
+Specifying an `<intent-filter />` in `AndroidManifest.xml` is no longer required.
 Any payment method that requires a browser switch will work automatically.